Priest-King (sculpture): Description

-The statuette is carved in the soft mineral of steatite, and (despite being apparently unfinished) has been fired or baked at over 1000 °C to harden it.
-The long crack running down the right hand side of the face, already present when it was excavated, may have been caused by this, or by a later shock.
+The statuette is carved in the soft mineral of steatite, and (despite being apparently unfinished) has been fired or baked at over 1,000 °C to harden it.
+The long crack running down the left side of his face, already present when it was excavated, may have been caused by this, or by a later shock.
 There is an uneven break at the bottom of the piece, with the patterned robe continuing further down at the back than the front.
 The nose is also damaged at the tip, but many other areas are in good condition.
 It has been compared to other IVC male figures, more fully complete, which show a seated position, with in some cases one raised knee and the other leg tucked beneath the body.
 The Priest-King may have originally had this shape.
-Some archaeologists, including Jonathan Mark Kenoyer, believe that this and other statues were "broken and defaced" deliberately, as their subjects lost their prestige.
+Some archaeologists, including Jonathan Kenoyer, believe that this and other statues were "broken and defaced" deliberately, as their subjects lost their prestige.

 The eyes are wide but narrow, apparently half-closed; there were probably inlaid pieces of shell or stone representing the pupils.
 The ears are very simply shaped, as on some other stone heads from the site.
 The back of the top of the head is flat, probably so that something now missing could be attached, and there are various theories as whether it was a carved "bun" or a more elaborate headdress, perhaps in other materials and only worn at times.
 Two holes below the ears may have been for attaching this, or perhaps a necklace.
 Mackay suggested the flattening was because the head was damaged, which few later writers agree with.
 Another possibility is that it was designed to fit into a niche with a sloping top.